apache/incubator-nemo-website/_posts/2018-03-23-pado-on-nemo.md

 ### Job completion time (JCT)

-Spark was not able to complete the job even after running for 120 minutes, because it was stuck repeatedly recomputing intermediate results that are lost due to eviction.
-In contrast, Nemo completed in 18 minutes by selectively retaining intermediate results on reserved nodes using the Pado technique.
+Spark was not able to complete the job even after running for **120 minutes**, because it was stuck repeatedly recomputing intermediate results that are lost due to eviction.
+In contrast, Nemo completed in **18 minutes** by selectively retaining intermediate results on reserved nodes using the Pado technique.
+This **6.7X speedup** validates the flexibility of Nemo.

 [1] Youngseok Yang, Geon-Woo Kim, Won Wook Song, Yunseong Lee, Andrew Chung, Zhengping Qian, Brian Cho, and Byung-Gon Chun.
 2017.
 Pado: A Data Processing Engine for Harnessing Transient Resources in Datacenters.
 In Proceedings of the Twelfth European Conference on Computer Systems (EuroSys '17).